sl1453/sl1453.github.io/index.md

 Ever wondered what it's like to blend physics and biology in the lab, teach with passion, or transform complex data into stunning visuals?
 Or maybe you're curious about my artsy side or my influencer blog that fuses science with lifestyle tips?

 Well, don't just take my word for it.
-Head to the [**About** page](about) to dive in.
+Head to the [**About**](about) page to dive in.
 I promise I won't overshare like I do with my friends.

 Ready to explore?
 Let's go!
-(Don't miss the links below for my scholar profile and social media.)